 Looking for the best travel pillow for long-haul flights?
 With all of our international travel, we spend a lot of time on planes.
-That means we’re often faced with the challenge of trying catch up on sleep while en route to our next destination.
-I’m fortunate enough to be able to sleep easily on planes and trains.
-However, I also suffer from back and shoulder pain a problem that is only further exasperated by stiff sleeping conditions.
+I suffer from back and shoulder pain a problem that is only further exasperated by stiff sleeping conditions.

 We’ve taken a look at some of the best travel pillows on the market and share the best.
-No more leaning on nasty germ filled windows, no more stiff necks, and no more red-eye flights filled with no sleep.
+No more leaning on nasty germ-filled windows, no more stiff necks, and no more red-eye flights filled with no sleep.
 It’s time to get a decent rest on long-distance flights.
-We always pack one in our carry on bags, and they make a world of difference on the body.
-There are some really creative pillow options that we’re happy to share.

 The Best Travel Pillows for Long Haul Flights